Aims and Expectations

 - Indoor P.E. sessions for Fortitude class are Mondays and for Mastery class on Wednesdays.
 Outdoor P.E. is on Thursdays for the non-swimming class.
 All children must wear a full PE kit to school on these days.

 - Spellings will be given out on a Friday and tested the following Friday.

 - Children must read at home every day for a minimum of 15 minutes.
 Reading should be recorded in planners which should be brought in every day.
 These will be checked by a member of staff on a daily basis.

-- Topic homework will be set every two weeks (during the Autumn term).
+- Topic homework will be set half-termly (during the Autumn term).
 This will be project-based and will link to the current topic being studied in school.

 - Maths, Spelling, Grammar and Punctuation homework will be set weekly (from Spring term on-wards).
 Children will be given this each Friday and must bring it back the following Friday where they will self-mark and will be given the opportunity to clarify any misconceptions.

 - English work is based on the Power of Reading scheme whereby core texts are selected and studied to allow an in depth study of the themes and language as well as plot and character.
 Reading skills are covered in whole class reading sessions using the core text as well as other text extracts linked to the theme including poetry, non-fiction and songs.
 Where possible, texts are chosen to link to the topics being studied, for example The Explorer, by Katherine Rundell (Rainforest topic), Letters from the Lighthouse, by Emma Carroll (World War 2 topic).